moliver28/research-handbook/content/handbook/support/support-time-off.md

    - Change `works_account_deletion: true` to `works_account_deletion: false`
    - Assign the MR to your manager.
    - Make sure to undo this change when you return from OOO.
-1. After coming back, make sure to follow the guidelines for [catching up after a scheduled time off](#catching-up-after-a-scheduled-time-off)
+1. After coming back, make sure to follow the guidelines for [catching up after a scheduled time off](#catching-up-after-a-scheduled-time-off).

 ## How Support Handles Family and Friends Days